jyutzler/Bridge-Systems/system.md

 opening game bids (4♥ or higher).
 However, advancer may pull the double with undisclosed length and/or poor defensive values.

-A below-game jump response to a takeout double is invitational.
+A below-game jump response to a takeout double is invitational (9-12 declarer points).
-To force, responder cuebids opener’s suit.
+To force for one round, responder cuebids opener’s suit.
+Any subsequent bid by doubler shows significant extras and is strongly invitational to game.
+### Landy vs 1NT
+#### Unpassed Hand
+Landy is a simple defense to 1NT with only one artificial bid:
+   * Double: Penalty
+   * 2♣: Majors (5-5 when vulnerable, may be shorter when non-vulnerable)
+   * 2NT: Minors
+   * Others: Natural

+After 2♣, advancer bids the better major or 2♦ to defer to partner.

+#### Passed Hand
+Since it is impossible to have a penalty double as a passed hand, double is a relay to 2♣.
 ## Preemptive Bids
 Opening major suit bids at the three level and higher are preemptive and based on playing tricks (the number of tricks you expect to take if your long suit is trumps).